canaxess/ACME-fashion-house/3-improve-structure-of-webform/2-identify-data-formats/finish/README.md

 ## Solution
 * The maximum character count constraint is added into the form controls label

+Providing the maximum character constraint information in the label ensures when the control receives keyboard focus, the constraint information is announced as part of the label text.

+### Code
 ```html
 <label for="last" class="correct">Last Name (20 character maximum)</label>
 ```